floppa-69/Chat-CICD/docs/tasks.md

 ## Task Overview
 For this project, our team selected a **sample chat application** as the base.
-We then implemented a **CI/CD pipeline** to automate sample testing, building, and deployment.
+We then implemented a **CI/CD pipeline** to automate sample testing, building, and deployment, each one of us implemented their own pipeline then we selected **these two versions**:

-The pipeline supports **two deployment versions**:

 1. **Direct deployment to GitHub Pages**
    - Automatically publishes the frontend to GitHub Pages after successful CI checks.